jckarter/clay/doc/language-reference.md

     # Grammar
     VarArgument -> ReferenceQualifier? ".."
 Identifier TypeSpec?

-The final argument may be declared as variadic by being prefixed with a `..` token, in which case it will match all remaining arguments after the previously-matched arguments.
-The argument name will be bound as a [multiple value variable].
+The final argument of a function may be declared as variadic by being prefixed with a `..` token, in which case it will match all remaining arguments after the previously-matched arguments.
+The argument name will be bound as a [multiple value variable](#multiplevalueexpressions).

     // Example
     // Print ..stuff n times